C++23: deducing “this” into Rust traits

 With inheritance, this function would accept a reference to Doglike instead.
 Then, to find Fido‘s overridden definition of bark(), the call would be a virtual call – the vtable of the class would be used to call the correct function.
 However, because this is instead a template, the argument dog is always its real type, in this case Fido.
 The lookup of bark() in the function is then the same as in the earlier usage code.
 We could change auto to auto& to accept whatever type is passed by reference instead of copying it in.

 If requires false was removed, the code would actually compile!
-The call site would just be referring to some nonexistent specialization of the template, hoping for it to be implemented somewhere else.
+The call site would be referring to a nonexistent specialization of the template, hoping for it to be implemented somewhere else.
 It’s not, so the linker gives us an undefined symbol error.
-It would be very much preferable to catch this at compile-time instead, so requires false is the equivalent of = 0 to make the function “pure virtual”.
+It would be preferable to catch this at compile-time instead, so requires false is the equivalent of = 0 to make the function “pure virtual”.

-Oh, and you might want to sugar up the concept a little:
+Finally, you might want to wrap the concept as syntactic sugar:

 template<typename T, typename U>